394-w23/ItineraryPlanner/README.md

 ```
 git clone https://github.com/394-w23/ItineraryPlanner.git
 ```
 Then, you'll either need to join the existing Firebase project (by contacting one of the original developers to be added), or create a new one using the [online Firebase portal](https://firebase.google.com/).
 If you decide to create a new one, follow [these instructions](https://medium.com/swlh/how-to-deploy-a-react-app-with-firebase-hosting-98063c5bf425) to set up hosting and [these instructions](https://courses.cs.northwestern.edu/394/guides/react-examples.php#add-database) to set up the realtime database.
+For the second set of instructions, you'll have to replace your new projects configuration (which you'd get when setting it up) with the old projects configuration in src/utilities/firebase.js.
 After setting up the realtime database, import the json found in mockdata/data.json within the realtime database section of your project's portal.
 Finally, run
 ```
 npm i
 ```